Our Inclusive Mission

 The Black Cultural Center

 The Black Cultural Center provides services that support the needs of African American people at Berea College.
-We do this through co-curricular programs, leadership development, intercultural/interracial understanding opportunities, academic excellence strategies, and a range of other experiences.
+It does this through co-curricular programs, leadership development, intercultural/interracial understanding opportunities, academic excellence strategies, and a range of other experiences.

 The bell hooks center